isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Upgrading older code to modern style can be a daunting task.
 Often, the old code is both a mess (hard to understand) and working correctly (for the current range of uses).
-Typically, the original programmer is not around and test cases incomplete.
+Typically, the original programmer is not around and the test cases incomplete.
 The fact that the code is a mess dramatically increases the effort needed to make any change and the risk of introducing errors.
 Often, messy old code runs unnecessarily slowly because it requires outdated compilers and cannot take advantage of modern hardware.
 In many cases, automated "modernizer"-style tool support would be required for major upgrade efforts.